A Body, a Porpoise and a Ring-necked Duck by Bill Morton

 Within 20 minutes the duck emerged from the back of the pool with several Tufted and Pochard, and then swam towards a smaller pool within 100 metres in full view, full sunshine and in full male breeding plumage.
 Frank arrived shortly after and got his Cheshire tick!
 He wasn’t alone over 350 birders made the trip to Wigg over the following two weeks and, I hope many more will return in the future to find their own birds here.

 The moral of this story is, the more time you put into birding the more rewards you can reap.
 Dead bodies, cetaceans and occasionally rare birds make up a strange cocktail.

 Harbour Porpoise at Wigg Island (with West Bank church, Widnes behind.)

 Wigg Island is situated top right of the aerial image.

-Wigg Island LNR is administered by the local authority and a ‘Friends of Wigg Island’ group actively support events and funding for projects.
-This has included inviting Martin Garner to give his first ‘Birding Frontiers’ illustrated talk for Cheshire.
+Wigg Island LNR is administered by the local authority and the former ‘Friends of Wigg Island’ group actively supported events and sort funding for projects.
+This has included inviting former local birding guru Martin Garner to give his first ‘Birding Frontiers’ illustrated talk in Cheshire (his home county).